 You can slide a wafer-thin device between Apple and Microsoft’s New Zealand slate market share.

-IDC New Zealand reports Apple shipped less than 1000 more detachable or slate devices than Microsoft in 2016.
+IDC New Zealand reports Apple shipped less than 1000 more detachable, slate or tablet devices than Microsoft in 2016.
+International tablet sales figures are here.

 The total market for the year was 80,000 units.
 Apple had a 32 percent market share, which is around 25,600 units.
 Microsoft was at 31 percent, a shade under 25,000 units.